 Dean's Excellence Fund

-Your gifts to the Dean's Excellence fund, or to the Annual Fund (when designated for the College of Business Administration), have an immediate impact, enhancing many of the College's most critical operational priorities.
+Your gifts to the Dean's Excellence fund, or to the Annual Fund (when designated for the College of Business), have an immediate impact, enhancing many of the College's most critical operational priorities.

 Your unrestricted annual gift helps:

 - Bridge the funding gap between state appropriations and college support needs.

 - Make flexible resources available for strategic initiatives.

 - Increase student scholarships.